FlannC/DPSIR-model-app-unfinished/README.md

 4. git commit -m 'Your message'
 5. git push origin main

 Azure should automatically register the changes to the github repo and reload the app.
-To check, go to the Azure dashboard.
+To check, go to the Azure dashboard, or check under the Deployments tab directly on the github repo.